czoczo/dotman/README.md

 # Can I haz solution?

 Dotman is small program which connects to given git repository, clones it and shares it over http, with bash friendly CLI.
 Packages of dotfiles are represented by folders in root of given git repository and presented as select list in CLI.
+Dotman supports two dotfiles install methods:
-Each file from selected package is downloaded relative to current user home directory.
+ - files copy: each file from selected package is downloaded relative to current user home directory.
+Needs only bash and curl
+ - git symlinks: if git is present, you can choose to download whole repository.
+Dotman will create all necessary folders and symlinks according do their.
+This way you can easily push any changes in dotfiles using standard git.

 # Less talk, more action!